 The Board of Trustees is pleased to provide this updated Summary Plan Description of the benefits available through the International Union of Operating Engineers Local 399 Health and Welfare Plan.
-Effective February 1, 2015, this book replaces any and all prior summary plan descriptions that were previously issued.
+Effective May 1, 2019, this book replaces any and all prior summary plan descriptions that were previously issued.
 Please read this booklet and keep it in a safe place for future reference.
 Please share this book with your spouse if you are married and all covered dependents.

-In the last few years, many improvements have been made to this Health and Welfare Plan.
 In all areas of coverage, you are teamed with preferred providers who have agreed to provide their services at a reduced cost.
-This saves significant money for both you and the Fund.
+This saves significant money for both you and the Health & Welfare Trust Fund.
 See the inside front cover of this book for a list of the Fund's contracted benefit partners.

 This book is intended to give you an accurate summary of the benefits and provisions of the Local 399 Health and Welfare Plan.
 The Plan Document contains a detailed description of the rules, regulations, benefits and provisions of the Plan.
 If any discrepancy exists between this book and the Plan Document, the provisions of the Plan Document will govern.
-The Fund Office Health and Welfare staff can be reached by phone at (312) 372-9870 to answer any questions you may have about your benefits.
+The Health & Welfare Fund Office staff can be reached by phone at (312) 372-9870 to answer any questions you may have about your benefits.

-We also encourage you to refer to the Health and Welfare section of Local 399's website www.iuoe399.org for current and helpful information regarding your plan.
+We also encourage you to refer to the Health and Welfare section of Local 399's website www.iuoe399.org for current and helpful information regarding your Plan.